 5.1.1.
-Operational amplifiers (or Op Amp) is an active circuit element that can perform mathematical operations (e.g., amplification, summation, subtraction, multiplication, division, integration, differentiation) between signals.
+Operational amplifiers (or Op Amp) is an active circuit element that, by proper selection of external components, could be configured to perform mathematical operations (e.g., amplification, summation, subtraction, linear combination, integration, differentiation) between signals.

 • The ability of the op amp to perform these mathematical operations is the reason it is called an operational amplifier.
 It is also the reason for the widespread use of op amps in analog design.